 Casual hobbyists or those new to cycling might not have a clear sense of what all these styles are, their names, or their specific purposes.

 The geometry of step-over bikes makes them durable because pressure is distributed evenly.
 The traditional diamond frame design increases the longevity of the frame and makes them ideal for all types of terrain.
-Because the structure is so sound, step-over bikes can be made from lightweight materials, helping the rider pick up speed while exerting less energy.
+Because the structure is so sound, step-over bikes can use lightweight frame materials, helping the rider pick up speed while exerting less energy.

 A step-through frame lacks that horizontal top tube.
 Instead, it may curve or angle low toward the bottom bracket, or it may not be added to the frame at all.